rsmith-nl/nctools/README.txt

 This program reads a dxf file.
 The name of the file must end in .dxf or .DXF otherwise the program will report an error and quit.
-It extracts all the LINE, ARC and POLYLINE entities from it It then searches through all these entities and assembles connected entities into lists called contours.
+It extracts all the LINE, ARC and POLYLINE entities from it.
+It then searches through all these entities and assembles connected entities into lists called contours.
 If necessary, the direction of entities in a contour is changed so that all entities can be cut in one continuous movement.

-These contours and any remaining lines and arcs are then sorted in ascending order from the left-bottom corner of their bounding box.
+These contours and any remaining lines and arcs are then sorted in ascending order from the left edge of their bounding box.

+The machine that these programs were originally written for is an older machine, whose controllen doesn't even understand arcs, only straight lines.
-It also converts arcs into line segments.
+So it also converts arcs into line segments.
 By default the length of these segments is such that the deviation from the curve is not more than 1 mm.
 It ignores the $MEASUREMENT variable in the dxf file because that is often not set correctly and assumes that the units in the dxf file are millimeters.

 Gerber numeric code files are basically text files but do not contain line breaks, which makes them hard to read.
-The ncfmt utility can be used to display the file in a more human-readable format.
+The readnc utility can be used to display the file in a more human-readable format.

 Usage: dxf2nc.py [file.dxf ...]

+The software for our machine doesn't use extensions for nc files, so this program just strips the dxf extension from the filename.

 dxf2pdf